galElmalah/scaffolder-vscode/README.md

 # scaffolder-vscode README

+# This Extension is no longer maintained in this repository!!
+This extension is actively developed at [scaffolder monorepo](https://github.com/galElmalah/scaffolder/tree/master/packages/scaffolder-vscode)

 **Easily generate dynamic boilerplate for your project!**

 Right click any folder or file and choose the "Scaffolder: Generate Template" option from the menu to generate a template.